-Our experimental aims are to validate: \begin{enumerate} \item our choice to use the multi-class classification recipient selection approach, over multi-label binary classification, \item that our end-to-end e-mail simulation framework can generate convincing content, appropriate for application in cyber deception. \end{enumerate}
+Our experimental aims in this section are to validate: \begin{enumerate} \item our choice to use the multi-class classification recipient selection approach, over multi-label binary classification, \item that our end-to-end email simulation framework can generate convincing content, appropriate for application in cyber deception. \end{enumerate}

 We present a combination of statistical goodness of fit tests from the literature, together with realism tests specific to our application of generating realistic deceptive content.